Web server modules

 Choose the targeting of the experiment by adding one or more URL targeting conditions.
 Any matched URL on your web server will trigger the web server module for this request, and potentially activate an internal redirect.
 Note that the module will store a (first-party) cookie named kameleoonVisitorCode for the matched requests.

 You can then choose the deviation and launch the experiment as usual.
 Pausing or stopping the experiment also works as expected.

 To help with potential treatments on the server-side (tracking, implementation of variations), the web server adds an HTTP header to any request that matches a Kameleoon experiment.
 The header is named kameleoon-experiment and its content is a comma-separated list of

 experimentID=variationID values.
 For instance, kameleoon-experiment: 32=268, 64=375.
 Note that we provide a list because a URL may match several distinct experiments.

 Nginx server module

-Note that a Python script should also be installed in parallel (and launched periodically via a CRON job; we recommend running it every 30 or 60 minutes).
-This script is responsible for refreshing / updating the generated nginx configuration file that is needed by the Kameleoon module (and making the server process reload the configuration file).
-To use the script, you will need Automation API credentials (for OAuth 2.0 Authentication).
-See this article for more details.
+You also need to install a Python script in parallel (and launch it periodically via a CRON job; we recommend running it every 30 or 60 minutes).
+To use the script, you need Automation API credentials (for OAuth 2.0 Authentication).
+See the API credentials article for details.

 You can download the Docker package here.

 Our Apache httpd module supports version 2.4 of the software.
-It has been tested on a CentOS distribution with a x86_64 CPU architecture.
+It has been tested on a CentOS distribution with an x86_64 CPU architecture.

-Note that a Python script should also be installed in parallel (and launched periodically via a CRON job; we recommend running it every 30 or 60 minutes).
-This script is responsible for refreshing / updating the generated Apache configuration file that is needed by the Kameleoon module (and making the server process reload the configuration file).
+You also need to install a Python script in parallel (and launch it periodically via a CRON job; we recommend running it every 30 or 60 minutes).
+This script is responsible for refreshing or updating the generated nginx configuration file that the Kameleoon module needs.
+The script also makes the server process reload the configuration file.